-- -clientauth - -keyfile <fully qualified path of the file that contains the client private key> - -certfile <fully qualified path of the file that contains the client certificate>
+- · -clientauth - -keyfile <fully qualified path of the file that contains the client private key> - -certfile <fully qualified path of the file that contains the client certificate>

-7.12.4 Debugging TLS issues
+8.17.4 Debugging TLS issues

 Before debugging TLS issues, it is advisable to enable GRPC debug on both the TLS client and the server side to get additional information.
-To enable GRPC debug, set the environment variable CORE_LOGGING_GRPC to DEBUG.
+To enable GRPC debug, set the environment variable FABRIC_LOGGING_SPEC to include grpc=debug.
+For example, to set the default logging level to INFO and the GRPC logging level to DEBUG, set the logging specification to grpc=debug:info.